MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

    collectors.
 A huge number of different garbage collection policies are available and each have their own benefits and drawbacks.

-The Java virtual machine specification defines
+The BON specification extends the Java specification that already defines:

 - a heap where Java objects reside.
 This heap is automatically managed by a garbage collector.
-Every Java virtual machine is free to implement the memory management that best fits the application domain it is designed for.
-- a semantically immortal set of objects: a pool of ``java.lang.String``, which are references in classfile constant pools [1]_.
+- a semantically immutable set of objects: a pool of ``java.lang.String``, which are references in classfile constant pools [1]_.
 - the way applications get initialized, even though it is quite a loose process where lazy initialization is permitted.
 Intuitively, classes are initialized before any instance creation or access to its static variables (see :ref:`bon-startup`).

 One of the newer trends in software involves designing simple solutions